Bass fishing with lures is a national pastime and seriously good fun.

-Soft plastics are some of the best bass fishing lures.
-They are great for largemouth bass and are a cheap and effective way to target America’s favourite freshwater sportfish.
+Soft plastics are some of the best bass fishing lures and come in many forms from Senko worms to creature baits.
+They are great for largemouth bass and are a cheap and effective way to target America’s favorite freshwater sportfish.

 You can use them in clear or muddy water and in spots with or without cover.